DoorDash – Grocery On-demand Expansion News & Recent Developments

 - Recently, DoorDash has also announced its entry as an online Grocery delivery service.
-DoorDash has partnered with grocery stores throughout the country and is ready to take on the giants in the category such as InstaCart, Amazonfresh, etc. The Grocery Delivery will begin with Meijer Inc (among others), and with time, include more regional brands into its network.
+DoorDash has partnered with grocery stores throughout the country and is ready to take on the giants in the category such as InstaCart, Amazonfresh, and other major grocery delivery apps.
+The Grocery Delivery will begin with Meijer Inc (among others), and with time, include more regional brands into its network.
 Those who have the company’s membership the “Dash Pass” will get the services with their pass, and other non- subscribers will have to pay a $3.99 delivery fee with their orders.
 Grocery stores will be charged a small percentage to cover the delivery costs.

 - DoorDash has announced its multi-year marketing partnership making it the official On-Demand Delivery platform of NBA, WNBA, and NBA 2K League.
 The partnership coincides with the start of the 2020 NBA Playoffs and will be donating $1, up to $100,000, to the National Urban League for every order placed from a Black-owned restaurant on the DoorDash platform through the end of August, in its efforts to support black communities.
 The company will also offer $0 delivery fees from its merchant partners in the same spirit, throughout the end of 2020.

 These are the most recent developments in DoorDash’s journey.
 The company seems to be manoeuvring in a new direction, and it’s going to be interesting to see what the future brings.